kaiyuanw/MuAlloy/README.md

   - Java 8: Must be installed and accessible from `PATH`.
   - Bash 4.4: Must be installed and accessible from `PATH`.
   - Gradle 4.3.1: Must be installed and accessible from `PATH`.
-  - Alloy4.2: Must be in the classpath.  `MuAlloy` comes with Alloy4.2 under `libs/alloy4.2.jar`.
+  - Alloy 4.2: Must be in the classpath.  `MuAlloy` comes with Alloy4.2 under `libs/alloy4.2.jar`.
   - Commons CLI 1.4: Must be in the classpath.  `MuAlloy` comes with Commons CLI under `libs/commons-cli-1.4.jar`.